Madhav3737/SMS_Spam_detector/README.md

 ├── requirements.txt           # Required Python libraries
 └── README.md                  # Project documentation

+This App is actively deployed on Render:
+  You can try it using the link: https://sms-spam-detector-od0z.onrender.com/ There may be a service wake up delay due to the using the free version of render.

 ⚙️ Installation
 1️⃣ Clone the Repository
 git clone https://github.com/yourusername/sms-spam-detection.git